Knowledge Guided Learning: Towards Open Domain Egocentric Action Recognition with Zero Supervision: Experimental Evaluation

 An interesting property of our approach is that it can handle uncertainty in elementary concept recognition and is not restricted to the vocabulary of the training annotations.
-Supervised and zero-shot models have a more restricted vocabulary that constrains the vocabulary to action-object combinations seen in the training annotations and hence matches the ground-truth semantics.
+Supervised and zero-shot models have a more restricted vocabulary that constrains the vocabulary to action-object combinations seen in the training annotations.
 We show an example in Figure~\ref{fig:qualViz}, where our model was able to arrive at the correct interpretation even when the target noun and verb were not the top-$1$ prediction.
-Note that we include the contextualized path (concepts in dotted circles) in the visualization for completeness.
-The simulated annealing-based inference allows for such complex \textit{reasoning} to balance the affordance of the object vs. its functionality.
-The label \textit{peanut butter} was not in the top-5 labels for the object initially.
+We illustrate the contextualized path (dotted circles) for completeness.
+The simulated annealing-based inference allows for complex \textit{reasoning} to balance the object's affordance vs. its functionality.
+For example, the label \textit{peanut butter} was not in the top-5 labels for the noun initially.
 Still, the inference process considered it as a possible object based on the presence of the verb \textit{spread} and helped arrive at the final interpretation, which captures the semantics of the scene beyond semantic correspondences between nouns.
-It is to be noted that interpretation with the second highest probability was \textit{spread cheese}.
-In the annotations of GTEA Gaze, the verb \textit{spread} is only used in the context of the nouns \textit{peanut butter} and \textit{jam} in the annotations but can also be used with the noun \textit{cheese} instead of the verb \textit{put}.
-This would mean that the activity \textit{put cheese} and \textit{spread cheese} could be used to express similar semantics, which is not picked up by supervised models.
-Our approach can output a semantically similar interpretation which may not be an \textit{exact match} with the groundtruth.
-More results are in the supplementary.